django-commons/django-typer/doc/source/extensions.rst

 .. note::

     The extension code is lazily loaded.
-This means extensions are resolved on command classes the first time an instance of the class is instantiated.
+This means plugins are resolved on command classes the first time an instance of the class is instantiated.
 This avoids unnecessary code execution but does mean that if you are working directly with the ``typer_app`` attribute on a :class:`~django_typer.TyperCommand` you will need to make sure at least one instance